-In winter, I always remember the summer, because I don’tI can not addicted myself to winter sports and pastime.
-And life for me stops waiting for the heat.
-Continuing to indulge in memories (the last time I wrote about my first trip in rubber slippers), I want to tell you how I once managed to live in a tent for 3 months.
+In winter, I always remember summer, because I can’t add myself to winter sports and pastime.
+And life for me freezes in anticipation of warmth.
+Continuing to indulge in memories (last time I wrote about my first hike in rubber slippers), I want to tell you how I once managed to live in a tent for 3 months.

 The content of the article

-3 months in tent
+3 months in a tent

 Return to Moscow

-Moral of this fable
+The moral of this fable